Rules And Guidelines

 - Social depth is for those who closed sales.
 Did you use social media to turn researchers into customers?
 If your social program was designed to close existing prospects or leads, it was probably an example of social depth marketing.
 If you focused your efforts on on-site social tools like blogs, ratings and reviews, or communities that help prospects get information from existing customers, it also probably fits into this category.

 - Social relationship is for those who built loyalty.
 Did you use social media to increase the loyalty and lifetime value of your existing customers?
 If your social program was designed to create repeat business, it was probably an example of social relationship marketing.
-If you focused your efforts on branded Facebook pages, Twitter accounts, Pinterest pinboards or LinkedIn groups, it also probably fits into this category.
+If you focused your efforts on branded Facebook pages, Twitter accounts, Pinterest pinboards or LinkedIn groups, or on a customer community, it also probably fits into this category.

 12. We may reclassify entries into different divisions or categories.
 When we move an entry into a different category or division, we do so based on the definitions given above.
 In all cases where we move entries, we move them into the category in which they are most likely to win.